OpenMDAO/Aviary/aviary/docs/developer_guide/how_to_contribute_docs.md

 To build the docs, you'll need to install jupyter-book following [these instructions](https://jupyterbook.org/en/stable/start/overview.html).
 Jupyter-book allows for arbitrary Jupyter notebook usage to intersperse code and documentation and it uses [MyST markdown](https://jupyterbook.org/en/stable/content/myst.html).

 Whenever a page contains code, it should be a Jupyter notebook.
 Otherwise, you can write it as markdown page.
 Note that if you run an optimiser in a Jupyter notebook, don't use `SNOPT` because it is not available in test run on Github.
+Also, if you plan to push a Jupyter notebook to the Aviary repository, make sure you run `reset_notebook` on that page.

 To modify the docs, simply add a file to the repo within the docs folder.
 You can then add it to the `docs/_toc.yml` file following the structure for the skeletal outline.